 How Much Does the GMAT Cost?

-Many people want to know, how much does the GMAT cost?
+Many people want to know, “How much does the GMAT cost?”
 Taking the GMAT can represent a significant expense for many students.
-The thing is, GMAT fees can rack up quickly without a strategy to manage your time and costs.
+GMAT fees can rack up quickly if you don’t have a strategy to manage your time and costs.

 So, in this article, we’ll go over what the various GMAT exam fees are and when you’ll incur them during the GMAT process.
 We’ll also discuss the question on every business-savvy student’s mind — how you can reduce your overall GMAT fee expense.